What’s It Like to Live in San Francisco?

 Here’s a glimpse of our life in San Francisco in 5 convenient photos.

-Living among the homeless
+Living Among the Homeless

 the homeless of San Francisco

-You see them all the time.
-Eventually, you mentally adopt them and start referring to them as ‘your’ homeless guy.
+Living in San Francisco means living with the homeless.
+As in, tripping over their prone bodies as you exit your apartment building.
+You see them all the time and it causes a kaleidoscope of emotions: anger, frustration, sad, hopelessness.
+You mentally adopt them and start referring to them as ‘your’ homeless guy.
 These guys in the pictures are fixtures of our neighborhood and I’d feel worried if they disappear all of a sudden.

 Living the Food Truck Lifestyle